conda-incubator/conda-store/docusaurus-docs/conda-store-ui/how-tos/configure-ui.md

 ## Docker compose configuration

-By default, Docker compose uses the latest release of conda-store-server, but there could be cases where a devloper wishes to test against a different versions, such as a release candidate.
+By default, Docker compose uses the latest release of conda-store-server, but there could be cases where a developer wishes to test against a different versions, such as a release candidate.

 Adding the `CONDA_STORE_SERVER_VERSION` variable to the `.env` file will allow overriding this default and setting whichever version of conda-store-server is desired.